codeforamerica/cityvoice/README.md

     $ heroku config:set SECRET_TOKEN=`rake secret`

-(If you don't have Ruby installed and this command gives you errors, you can replace \`rake secret\` with a long random string, e.g. `SECRET_TOKEN=8ausfkjhasdfkjshdfkjaisufyasfasdkjfskdjfh`.)
+(If you don't have Ruby installed and this command gives you errors, you can replace \`rake secret\` by typing in at least 30 random characters string, for example: `SECRET_TOKEN=8ausfkjhasdfkjshdfkjaisufyasfasdkjfskdjfh`.)

 Next, push the code to Heroku: